pyca/pynacl/docs/password_hashing.rst

 therefore, if you need to change your choice of construction, you simply need to replace one module name with another in the example below.

-Further, if you just want to use a default choosen construction, you can directly call :py:func:`nacl.pwhash.str` or :py:func:`nacl.pwhash.kdf` to use the preferred construct in modular crypt password hashing or key derivation mode.
+Further, if you just want to use a default chosen construction, you can directly call :py:func:`nacl.pwhash.str` or :py:func:`nacl.pwhash.kdf` to use the preferred construct in modular crypt password hashing or key derivation mode.